Julio Macat

-Julio Macat, A.S.C. (born June 20, 1957) is an Argentine-American cinematographer.
+Julio Macat, A.S.C. (born June 20, 1957) is an Argentine and American cinematographer.
+He is known for serving as cinematographer on the first three instalments of the Home Alone franchise.

-Early life and career
+Early life

+Born in Rosario, Argentina, Macat would study at University of California, Los Angeles.

+Career

-Born in Rosario, Santa Fe, Argentina, Macat started his career off as a camera operator, under the guidance of director Andrei Konchalovsky, and worked on four of his movies including Runaway Train and Tango & Cash.
+He started his career off as a camera operator, under the guidance of director Andrei Konchalovsky, and worked on four of his movies including Runaway Train and Tango & Cash.

 Macat served as cinematographer on the 1990 Christmas comedy Home Alone and its sequels Home Alone 2: Lost in New York and Home Alone 3.
 Macat would frequently work on productions helmed by Tom Shadyac and Adam Shankman, such as Ace Ventura: Pet Detective, The Nutty Professor, The Wedding Planner, A Walk to Remember and Bringing Down the House.

 Personal life

 Macat has been married to actress Elizabeth Perkins since 2000, having met during production of Miracle on 34th Street.
 He has three children from a previous marriage.

+He is an AMPAS member since 2003.